Meet the Midwife

 MICHELLE INGRAM, ASM, CDEM, CPM

 As a child, I was fascinated with babies, birth, and health.
 As a teenager, I read a copy of Prescription for Nutritional Healing (yes, for fun) and at age 17, I found a midwifery textbook at my local library and read it cover to cover.
 I was so intrigued with midwifery but the time had not yet come.
 My first daughter was born at a nearby hospital where the experience was not what we had hoped for.
 I birthed my son and second daughter at home attended by a midwife.
 The hospital and home birth experiences were like night and day, and my calling to be a midwife grew stronger.
 I read voraciously about birth for years waiting for the right time.

 I have been attending births at home since 2007: first as birth assistant and apprentice midwife, then as primary midwife.
 During my training, I attended births with three midwives in southern Indiana.
 I also attended a 5-week clinical placement at a birth center in Utah for additional experience with five more midwives.
 I completed the Portfolio Evaluation Process and was granted the Certified Professional Midwife credential by the North American Registry of Midwives in 2010.
 I later enrolled in the CPM bridge program at the Midwives College of Utah where I graduated magna cum laude.
 I applied to become a Certified Direct Entry Midwife (licensed midwife) in Indiana as soon as licensure became available.
 I maintain training in both Neonatal Resuscitation (NRP) and Basic Life Support (BLS/CPR) and enjoy attending additional trainings such Birth Emergency Skills Training (B.E.S.T.) whenever possible.

 I currently serve as President of the Indiana Midwives Association (IMA) and am a member of the National Association of Certified Professional Midwives (NACPM) and Midwives Alliance of North America (MANA).

-I live in a fabulous neighborhood just outside of Bedford with my husband and our three teenagers, 3 cats, and 1 dog.
-In my spare time I enjoy reading, finding new ways to be active, and spending time with family and friends.
+I live in Bedford with my three teenagers, 3 cats, and 1 dog.
+When I am not working I enjoy hiking, traveling, reading, and spending time with family and friends.